giannisalinetti/food-for-nerds/Carbonara.md

 When you get a creamy result you are ready to serve.
 The level of egg cooking is something very personal: some people prefer it very rare, some other well done.

+### Serving
+Serve the pasta in you favorite dishes.
+Add the guangiale slices on top of it.
 Add a small amount of pecorino on the dish and pepper to decorare.

 Your carbonara is ready.
 Taste galore!

+### Feedbacks
-Tell about the results, maybe send me a photo!
+Feel free to share the results, maybe send a photo!